Home - Cartoons - Photography - Sculptures - Flat Art - Computer - Other - Stuff

 In the beginning, before I knew about automatic stitching software such as Hugin+enblend, I made spherical panoramas with the camera mount shown at left (which cost me about $10 in parts), plus a 2 megapixel point and shoot camera with about a 70 degree field of view.
 This allowed me to take 30 photos, each photo corresponding to a single face of a 30 sided rhombic triacontahedron.
 Then, I would use my program Laidout to arrange the 30 separate photos approximately into a net.
 Then, I'd use the Gimp to manually touch up the 60 edges, usually very labor intensive!
 Also, owing to my cheap little camera, most of my older panoramas suffered from the camera often focusing on the mount, rather than the scene.
 Finally, the net could then be printed out, cut, and folded up.
 See examples below.

-I now use a simpler mount more suited for automatic stitching software, but it is cooler to have a triacontahedron mount.
+While I now use a less imposing mount, it is still much cooler to have a triacontahedron mount.

 Spherical Printouts